GoliathBritton/goliath-quantum-starter/flyfox-ai-frontend/docs/ui-ux-audit.md

 3. Evaluate low-priority items based on user feedback

 ## Conclusion
-The FlyFox AI Frontend demonstrates strong UI/UX fundamentals with consistent branding and intuitive navigation.
+The FlyFox AI Frontend demonstrates strong UI/UX fundamentals with consistent branding and intuitive navigation, now enhanced with new platform pages.
 Implementing the recommendations above will further enhance the user experience and ensure the application meets modern web standards for performance, accessibility, and usability.

 ---

-*This audit was conducted as part of the deployment process on [Current Date]*
+*This audit was conducted as part of the deployment process on [Updated Date: November 26, 2024]*